bluehackrafestefano/Azure_Capstone_Project/README.md

 1. In the Azure Portal, go to **Microsoft Entra ID** → **App registrations** → **New registration**.
 2. Set:
    - **Name**: `Grafana`
    - **Supported account types**: `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`.
-That option will enable us to login using non-Azure accounts also.
+That option will also enable us to log in using non-Azure accounts.
    - **Redirect URI**: `Web` and `https://grafana.clarusway.us/login/azuread`
 3. Click **Register**.